coq-tactician/coq-tactician-api/README.md

 - `Tactician Neural Cache` will preemptively send a lot of required data to the prediction server and keeps that information cached.
 This will make the commands above run much faster.
 This command can be issued multiple times in a document, creating multiple nested caches.
+- `Set Tactician Autocache` will automatically execute `Tactician Neural Cache` on each command.
+This is an experimental option, and there may be some overhead associated with this.

 ## Reinforcement interaction